What Is the Federal Open Market Committee?

 As previously mentioned, all seven members of the Fed’s Board of Governors are FOMC voting members.
 The governors are appointed by the U.S. president and are confirmed by the Senate.
 There sometimes are vacancies on the Board.

-As of February 2021, there is one vacancy on the Board of Governors and the six members are:
+As of December 2022, the Board of Governors is fully staffed and the seven members are:

 John Williams is the president of the New York Fed with its permanent voting member seat.
-The table below shows the remaining four FOMC voting members for 2021, as well as those who voted the previous year and those who are scheduled to vote in 2022.
+The table below shows the remaining four FOMC voting members for 2022, and those who, as of the blog post publication date, are scheduled to vote in 2023 and in 2024.

 The FOMC weighs up-to-date regional, national and international information to make monetary policy decisions that are aimed at promoting the Fed’s maximum employment and price stability goals.
 And the Fed’s regional structure helps ensure that economic conditions from across the country are represented in the monetary policymaking process.